sks3i/sks3i.github.io/_posts/2024-10-24-calling_llama_in_cpp.md

 layout: post
 title: Running Llama Inference in C++
 subtitle:
-tags: [cpp, ml]
+tags: [cpp, ml, llm, llama]
 ---

 C++ is one of the go to languages where speed, efficiency and reliability are important.
 Calling Llama models directly in C++ can help in reducing additional overheads.

 ### Downloading model weights and basic setup

 To call Llama, you need access to the model weights and it can be requested in HuggingFace (this is preferred for now.)
-Once the access as been granted, you can download it via huggingface-cli.
+Once the access has been granted, you can download it via huggingface-cli.
 For example, to download the 1B model,

 ```
 huggingface-cli download meta-llama/Llama-3.2-1B